Estimating Conditional Distributions with Neural Networks using R package deeptrafo: The package

 Special cases of DCTMs coincide with well-known models and are given their own function in \pkg{\deeptrafo}.
 The naming conventions in \pkg{\deeptrafo} follow the \pkg{tram} package \citep{pkg:tram} and add the suffix \code{NN}.
 For instance, the proportional odds logistic regression model (ordinal response and $\pZ = \expit$) is implemented as \code{Polr()} in \pkg{tram} and \code{PolrNN()} in \pkg{\deeptrafo} (see Table~\ref{tab:mods} for an overview).

 \textbf{Case study: Setting up DCTMs}

 For the \code{movies} data, we set up a count transformation model with standard logistic latent distribution.
-We supply a custom Adam optimizer \citep{Kingma2015adam} for SGD with a learning rate of 0.1 decaying with a rate of $4 \cdot 10^{-4}$.
-The training data \code{train} is the result of preprocessing steps described in Section~\ref{sec:dataset}.
-The code for reproducing all output and figures can be found on \proglang{GitHub} at \url{https://github.com/LucasKook/case-study-deeptrafo.git}. \begin{CodeChunk} \begin{CodeInput} R> opt <- optimizer_adam(learning_rate = 0.1, decay = 4e-4) R> (m_fm <- cotramNN(formula = fm, data = train, optimizer = opt)) \end{CodeInput} \begin{CodeOutput} Count outcome deep conditional transformation model
+The logistic distribution is chosen, so that the partial effects of the features are interpretable as log-odds ratios.
+Example interpretations are given in Section~\ref{sec:ontram}.
+We supply the Adam optimizer (the default, see Appendix~\ref{app:opt}) for SGD with learning rate of 0.1 decaying with a rate of $4 \cdot 10^{-4}$ \citep{Kingma2015adam}.
+The training data \code{train} is the result of the preprocessing steps described in Section~\ref{sec:dataset}.
+The code for reproducing all output and figures can be found on \proglang{GitHub} at \url{https://github.com/LucasKook/case-study-deeptrafo.git}. \begin{CodeChunk} \begin{CodeInput} R> opt <- optimizer_adam(learning_rate = 0.1, decay = 4e-4) R> (m_fm <- cotramNN(formula = fm, data = train, optimizer = opt)) \end{CodeInput} \begin{CodeOutput} Untrained count outcome deep conditional transformation model